Note: My Web pages are best viewed with style sheets enabled.

 I use geometric means because they are usually a better representation of the "average" of percentages than the more common arithmetic means.

 The PPI index (WPU00000000) is for all commodities.
 Generally, this is initially reported as preliminary and subject to revision.
 My tabulation is not revised if the final value does indeed change.
 Many estimates of inflation ignore producer prices, using only consumer prices.
-However, the PPI index reflects future changes in consumer prices; it is also a component of inflation in the national economy even if it is not a component of inflation currently seen by consumers.
+However, the PPI index reflects future changes in consumer prices.
+More important, the PPI reflects inflation as seen by businesses, which should not be ignored when considering the totallity of the national economy.

 The CPI indices are for all urban consumers for all items.
 The CPI-US index (CUUR0000SA0) is the U. S. city average.
-The CPI-LA index (CUURA421SA0) is for Los Angeles, Orange, and Riverside Counties in California.
-It was suggested that I use CWUR0000SA0 and CWURA421SA0, which include housing components, instead of CUUR0000SA0 and CUURA421SA0, which do not.
+The CPI-LA index (CUURS49ASA0) is for Los Angeles and Orange Counties in California.
+It was suggested that I use CWUR0000SA0 and CWURS49ASA0, which include housing components, instead of CUUR0000SA0 and CUURS49ASA0, which do not.
 However, the CWUR series are for "Urban Wage Earners and Clerical Workers" and thus exclude spending patterns of the self-employed, salaried workers, and retirees.
 The CUUR series are for "All Urban Consumers".
 The CUUR series is thus more reflective of my own situation — formerly salaried and now retired.
-The omission of housing components from the CUUR series has negligible impact on my situation since I have owned my house for over 40 years and do not plan to move.
+The omission of housing components from the CUUR series has negligible impact on my situation since I have owned my house for 50 years and do not plan to move.

 Because of this methodology, Current Inflation reports what happened over the past 12 months; it cannot be used to project future inflation.
 Long-Term Inflation, however, reports what happened over more than 30 years; while it cannot be used to project near-term future inflation, it may be used to project long-term future inflation since month-to-month fluctuations in PPI and CPI values have only minor effects.
 Combined Inflation might be used for a very approximate projection of intermediate-term future inflation since it smoothes the fluctuations in near-term values by combining them with stable long-term values; nevertheless, such a projection should be used only with caution.
 I use Combined Inflation when I need a single estimate that covers both the near-term and far-term.